aarya8i/learn-python/week-001/README.md

    - Example: we have a function that adds A and B. A and B are the parameters, now lets say the user inputed in the function, 5 and 4.
 5 and 4 are the arguments.
 The function then returns 9.
    - The difference between arguments and parameters is the argument is the value provided in a function and parameters are variables whose value is passed into the function
 3. Types
-   - A dict (short of dictionary) is a list of data values
+   - A dictionary is a list of data values
-   - A Tuple is a type of list used to store multiple values in a variable
+   - A tuple is like a list but its values cannot be changed unlike a list who's value's can be changed
 4. A little bit of design
    - Good design has: form and function
    - Form is a shape, structure, or body.